 Set the stage (5 min)

-Welcome everyone to the retrospective and establish the rules of engagement:
+Welcome everyone to the retrospective meeting and establish the rules of engagement:

 - Embrace a positive spirit of continuous improvement and share whatever you think will help the team improve.